-The human impact in the Bystra stream catchment increases downstream.
+The human impact in then Bystra stream catchment increases downstream.
 As a result, discharge of the Bystra stream declines significantly (by even 96%, Fig. 5.14).
 A regular daily cycle of water use may be observed - less water is used at night leading to higher discharge at night time, and more water is used in daytime, especially around noon and in the afternoon hours (Fig. 5.17).
-The discharge of the Bystra stream increases to 71 dm3·s-1 in Kuźnice where it runs in a stone-laden channel (while the discharge of the Bystra stream rechaes 278 dm3·s-1 in the upper course).
-There are also three spring water intakes at Kuźnice in the lower part of the Bystra catchment (Gonciska, Jedle, and Kórnickie).
-The Bystra stream divides in Kuźnice down of the dam build of granitic rocks: Bystra flows down in a stony channel and another creek - known in Zakopane as Foluszowy Potok - flows partly in a moraine material and stony channel.
+The discharge of the Bystra stream increases again to 71 dm3·s-1 in Kuźnice where it runs in a stone-laden channel.
+There are also three spring water intakes at Kuźnice in the lower part of the Bystra catchment (Goncis-